 Each year since 1991 the Academic Freedom Lecture Fund has sponsored the University of Michigan Senate's Annual Davis, Markert, Nickerson Lecture on Academic and Intellectual Freedom.

-Eleven lectures, 2002-2012, are now accessible for viewing in streaming video by visitors to this web page.
+Thirteen lectures, 2001-2013, are now accessible for viewing in streaming video by visitors to this web page.
 Click here to view one or more of these lectures.

 Markert, Nickerson Visiting Professorship on

 established by the University of Michigan Board of Regents

 Click here to view the action item adopted by the Regents to establish the professorship in honor of H. Chandler Davis, Clement L. Markert and Mark Nickerson.